 Go to User Management and click to View Structure.

-There are a number of conditions that need to be considered when editing a sub-group:
+There are a number of conditions that need to be considered when creating your structure/org-chart / adding sub-groups:

 - So long as they don't report to the same parent, sub-groups with the same name can co-exist in the structure/org-chart.
-However, to avoid confusion when it comes to reporting, we advise you to choose unique names for each part of your structure/org-chart.
+However, to avoid confusion when it comes to reporting, we advise you to choose unique names when adding sub-groups to your structure/org-chart.